Emergency Alternative Air Sources – Spare Air and Pony Bottles

 Though some people do swim with a second full-sized tank as their alternative air source, this method is cumbersome.
 For this reason, alternative air sources, which are basically small scuba tanks, were designed.
 They are only meant to be used in the event of an emergency.

 Each diver has their own preference for alternative air depending on the situation, with some preparing two different alternative sources for a single dive.
 We recommend practicing with all the options under safe circumstances, in order to understand the benefits and limitations of each source.
-The two types of alternative air sources we will be going over are both known as “bailout cylinders”.
+The two types of alternative air sources we will be going over are both known as “bailout cylinders” that are your safety net when you for whatever reason can’t get air through the octo of your buddy.

 We’re having a closer look at Spare Air vs Pony Bottle – small diving tanks to use as an alternate air source if you run out of oxygen underwater or your regulator stops working!